mattmuroya/cs450-final-project-terrain-generator/README.md

 direction of each triangle's surface normal and detect any inconsistencies between vertices on each face.
-The XYZ coordinates of the normal vector map directly to RGB intensities, resulting in a unique "iridescent" effect where the colors shift as mesh and surface normals change orientation.
+The XYZ coordinates of the normal vector map directly to RGB intensities, resulting in a unique "iridescent" effect where the colors shift as the mesh and surface normals change orientation.

 <p float="left">
     <img
         src="images/3d-terrain-generator-normal.png"
-        width="250"
+        width="300"
     />
 </p>